 Biochar (BC) is currently the most promising agricultural practice for carbon (C) sequestration (Bai et al. 2019).
 In addition to being composed mainly of recalcitrant C, which can persist in soils for decades (Heikkinen et al. 2021), its application has been shown to benefit soil fertility (Dai et al. 2020) by increasing water and nutrient retention and limiting soil nitrogen (N) losses by reducing nitrous oxide emissions and nitrate (NO3–) leaching (Borchard et al. 2019).
 However, many studies have provided simple phenomenological assessment of the effects of BC application, leading to limited mechanistic understanding of BC related N retention despite its great environmental significance.

-Our aim was to test whether two commercial BCs exhibit NO3– retention and whether their use influences N availability to plants.
+Our aim was to test whether two commercial BCs would exhibit NO3– retention and whether their use would influence N availability to plants.
 We hypothesized that the retention of NO3– is determined by the physical properties of BC, mainly hydrophobicity and internal porosity.
 To test our hypotheses, we conducted two parallel experiments in summer 2021.
 Retention potential and release of mineral-N (NH4+ + NO3–) were studied using consecutive extractions for NO3–-saturated BCs, and a subsequent growth experiment was conducted to examine whether NO3–-saturated BC would cause N deficiency in barley when used as the sole N-source.

 Biochars.
 The study included two commercial BCs: A walnut shell BC (NshBC) and a spruce chip BC (SprBC) produced using flash pyrolysis (800–900 °C) and continuous slow pyrolysis (600 °C), respectively.
 Both BCs had similar specific surface area (SSA), bulk density (BD), as well as C and N contents, while major differences were in dry weight (DW), particle size distribution, water holding capacity (WHC), pH, and electrical conductivity (Table 1).